-From what the inspector observed, there was evidence that the five residents living in the centre received quality care in which their independence was promoted.
+From what the inspector observed, there was evidence that the two residents living in the centre received quality care in which their independence was promoted.
 Appropriate governance and management systems were in place which ensured that appropriate monitoring of the services provided was completed in line with the requirements of the regulations.

-The centre comprised of a two storey, five bed-roomed house and separate studio apartment for one resident.
+The centre comprised of a two storey, four bed-roomed house.
 It was located on the outskirts of a town in Kildare and within walking distance of a range of local amenities.
-The centre was registered to accommodate five adult residents and there were no vacancies at the time of inspection.
-The inspector met with four of the five residents living in the centre.
-These resident indicated to the inspector that they were happy living in the centre and that the staff team were kind to them.
-Warm interactions between the residents and staff caring for them was observed.
-Two of the residents were engaged in a day service programme whilst the remaining residents chose not to engage in a day service programme but were engaged in activities from the centre.
+The centre was registered to accommodate four adult residents but there were two vacancies at the time of inspection.
+Consequently there were only two residents living in the centre at the time of inspection.
+The inspector met with one of the two residents living in the centre.
+This resident indicated to the inspector that they were happy living in the centre and staff were observed to assist him with hair styling which was one of their passions.
+Warm interactions between the resident and staff caring for them was observed.
+Both of the residents were engaged in a day service programme.

-Conversations between the inspector and the residents took place from a two metre distance, with the inspector wearing a surgical face mask and social distancing.
-Overall, it was reported that the residents had coped well with the COVID- 19 restrictions on community activities and had started to resume in various activities within the community.
-One of the residents had chosen not to re engage with their day service programme when it re-opened which it was felt was the best decision for this specific resident.
+Conversations between the inspector and the resident took place from a two metre distance, with the inspector wearing a surgical face mask and social distancing.
+Overall, it was reported that the residents had coped well with the COVID-19 restrictions on community activities.
+Each of the residents had only recently reengaged with their day service programmes.
+They had both engaged with activities coordinated by the provider as part of a 'meaningful day' programme which included some online courses, walking and other activities.